tedneward/Azgaarnoth/Creatures/Devils.md

 >
 >***Longbow.*** Ranged Weapon Attack: +7 to hit, range 150/600 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the lesser restoration spell or similar magic.
 >
+>***Rope of Entanglement.*** >Some erinyes carry a rope of entanglement (detailed in the Dungeon Master's Guide).
+When such an erinyes uses its Multiattack, the erinyes can use the rope in place of two of the attacks.
+>
 >#### Reactions
 >***Parry.*** The erinyes adds 4 to its AC against one melee attack that would hit it.
 To do so, the erinyes must see the attacker and be wielding a melee weapon.
 >